humandecoded/Trace-Labs-VM-Ras-Pi-Build/README.md

 # Trace-Labs-VM-Ras-Pi-Build

+## Announcement
+This repo is now being hosted and actively developed over on the Trace Labs page: https://github.com/tracelabs/Trace-Labs-VM-Ras-Pi-Build

 This project ports the Trace Labs OSINT VM over to a Raspberry Pi and was made possible by the work done by Offensive Secuirty.
 The core of this repo revolves around the build scripts created by them: https://gitlab.com/kalilinux/build-scripts/kali-arm